Taking A Canyon West Rim Bus Tour

 This plexiglass-floored bridge extends 70 feet over the Canyon’s rim, which enables visitors to see deep down into the chasm.
 Guests can view the Canyon 4,000 feet below the ground.
 The bridge, which is 10 feet wide, showcases glass walls that span four to six feet in height.

-Don’t worry about the strength of the glass, as it is designed to hold a large volume of traffic.
+Don’t worry about the strength of the glass, as it can hold a large volume of traffic.
 The best way to see the Skywalk is to book a Grand Canyon West Rim bus tour, which takes the hassle out of trip planning and makes sightseeing more fun and exciting.

 Eagle Point is the site that features the Skywalk.
 Enjoy Native American performances at the site’s amphitheater and stop in at the gift shop to view handmade Native American arts and crafts.